jlbradley1844/jlbradley1844.github.io/_posts/2022-10-20-racism-pick-your-poison.md

 reality, it has never been that good.
 Admittedly, it is good for _some people_, such as myself - while I realize things are bad for many blacks, those I know in my circle are those who have managed to do well enough that they aren't obvious targets.
-As for actual friends, my lack of black friends is matched by my lack of white friends.
+As for  the question "how many black friends _do_ you have, then?" my lack of black friends is matched by my lack of white friends.

 But unfortunately, the question must turn to _what to do._ Lack of